-i've reported from throughout the Middle East and North America and written on a wide range of topics: from politics, conflict and war, to business and socioeconomic issues, to science, culture and art.
+i've travelled throughout the UK/Europe, the Middle East, North America and Australasia, and reported on a wide range of topics: from politics, conflict and war, to business and socioeconomic issues, to science, culture and art.

 i most enjoy unorthodox interviews/profiles of interesting characters, and in-depth features on obscure or marginalised subjects and peoples.

-now residing in melbourne, australia - contact: [email protected]
+now residing in melbourne, australia – contact via the mail link below.

 politics, economics & foreign policy during the arab spring

 A darling of the left, Noam Chomsky is well-known for his articulate criticisms of US foreign policy.
 The American intellectual takes special interest in how the US coddles authoritarian regimes under threat, in particular when political and economic interests are involved.
 Steven Viney.

 As political turmoil and sectarian strife continue to afflict post-uprising Egypt, the tourism industry is struggling to get its high season - which runs from March through September - off the ground.
 "Usually after some kind of tumultuous incident the industry in Egypt bounces right back up."